Distributel: Telephone and long distance

 In September 2016, Distributel acquired Yak Communications and proceeded to rebrand its Home Phone product as Yak Digital Home Phone, and retained many service advantages developed by Yak in its integrated offering.

 Yak Digital Home Phone is a VoIP service that transfers digital signals via an Internet connection, rather than through a traditional landline.
 All available packages include unlimited local calling and 12 calling features.
 Various plans offered include long distance minutes.

 CNOC membership

-Distributel is a member of the Canadian Network Operators Consortium (CNOC) and CEO Matt Stein is the vice-chair and spokesperson for CNOC.
+Distributel is a member of the Competitive Network Operators of Canada (CNOC) and CEO Matt Stein was the vice-chair and spokesperson for CNOC between 2020 and 2022.

 Open Media

 Until its purchase by Bell Media, Distributel was a Platinum sponsor of Open Media.